thinktandem/tandem/docs/sales/sales-script.md

 - Are you worried about HIPAA compliance risks with your web app?
 With 3rd party resources you use?
 - Are you undertaking a new web app project, but don't have the staff to do it?
 - Are you interested in (or are mandated to use) Drupal 8, Laravel, or NodeJS, but don't have the staff with those skills?
-- Are you losing sales due to slow page loads/bugs/old commerce platform/etc>
+- Are you losing sales due to slow page loads/bugs/old commerce platform/etc?

 ### Qualify Customer Capabilities

 - Do you have a line item for this project?
 - Are you ok with net 15 terms?
-- We do a discovery phase for

 ## Managing Objections